Torrunt/AS3-Developer-Console/readme.txt

 Install
 --------
-Simply create an instance of the developerconsole, add it and call console.toggle() to open/close it (or console.open() and console.close()).
+Simply create an instance of the DeveloperConsole, add it and call console.toggle() to open/close it (or console.open() and console.close()).

 For full instructions (including an example) for those who need it can be read over at: https://github.com/Torrunt/AS3-Developer-Console/wiki/Install-Instructions